 - Representing victims of domestic abuse and other disadvantaged mothers in obtaining custody orders, divorces and additional child support, in conjunction with Her Justice.
 Click here for a thank you note from a pro bono client.

 - Representing disabled and low-income veterans in child support, custody proceedings and other matters.

 - Representing residents of a California town in a civil rights action that resulted in obtaining additional municipal services.

 - Representing public housing tenants in defending against proceedings to remove them from NYCHA housing.

-- Representing Holocaust survivors who lived in a German-controlled ghetto to apply for reparations under several ongoing programs funded by the German Government.
+- Representing Holocaust survivors who lived in a German-controlled ghetto to apply for reparations under an ongoing screening and clinic program.
+This is a recently-reopened reparations program, funded by the German Government.